abdelrahman-gado/learning-desgin-patterns/README.md

 ## Behavioral Pattern
 - these patterns are concerned with communication between objects.
-- concerned with algorithms and the assignment of responsibilities between objects.
+- concerned with algorithms and the assignment of responsibilities between objects..